 All students holding an offer to study for an undergraduate course at Oxford will be asked to submit a financial declaration to demonstrate how they plan to meet the expected fees and living costs associated with their chosen course at Oxford.
 This is an opportunity to plan your finances before commencing your studies.

-The amounts and bands given below apply to UK/EU students who will start their course from October 2020 onwards.
+The amounts and bands given below apply to UK/ROI students who will start their course from October 2021 onwards.

-(Please see the University’s Funding website and select the appropriate link for English, Welsh, Scottish, Northern Irish or EU students for specific details.)
+(Please see the University’s Funding website and select the appropriate link for specific details.)

 If you are a Care Leaver (have been in care for more than 3 months) or an Estranged Student, you will be provided with an additional non-repayable bursary of £3,000 for those starting in 2020.